turingschool/front-end-curriculum/lessons/module-2/test-driven-development-with-webpack.md

 ---
 title: Test Driven Development
-tags: TDD, unit testing, mocha, chai
+tags: TDD, unit testing, mocha, chai, webpack
 mod: 2
 ---

 ## Game Plan:

-  - Review the what and why of Test Driven Development
+- Talk through the what and why of Test Driven Development
 - Look at the structure of a test and the testing lifecycle
-  - Discuss Mocha and Chai on a deeper level
+- Discuss Mocha and Chai
 - Write some tests!

 ## Vocab

 - `TDD` Test Driven Development / Design
-- `Four Phase Test` A test that is organized into the phases [Setup, Execution, Assertion, Teardown]
 - `Assertion` An expression containing some testable logic
 - `Assertion Library` A package of assertion functionality.
 Usually distinct from a `Testing Framework`
 - `Testing Framework` A library that determines how tests are organized and executed
 - `Red Green Refactor` The process of writing a failing test, making it pass, then refactoring the tests and/or implementation with confidence
+- `Four Phase Test` A test that is organized into the phases [Setup, Execution, Assertion, Teardown]

 ## Review: What is TDD?